-The Doctoral Bridge Program is a combined M.S.-Ph.D. program.
-It is designed for undergraduate and new master’s students who wish to pursue a Ph.D. without delay.
-Although the Bridge program does not necessarily reduce the amount of time it take to complete the two degrees, it allows students to begin their research training earlier than traditional doctoral programs.
+For applicants who apply to the master's program with the intent of continuing on to the doctoral program, we offer a direct transition.
+Students are automatically admitted to the doctoral program if they pass the first year review process.
+Although the M.S.-Ph.D. does not necessarily reduce the amount of time it take to complete the two degrees, it allows students to begin their research training earlier than traditional doctoral programs.

 The first year of study is similar to the other master’s students’ courses.
-Bridge students are encouraged to participate in research activities early on and should complete a master’s thesis by the end of the second year (This is a requirement for Bridge students who receive funding.).
-In the fall semester of the second year of the master’s program, Bridge students are assigned a masters/doctoral TDP committee and begin to participate in doctoral courses and activities (as well as continue with the master’s programming).
+M.S.-Ph.D. students participate in research activities early on and complete a master’s thesis by the end of the second year (This is a requirement for M.S.-Ph.D. students who receive funding.).
+In the fall semester of the second year of the master’s program, M.S.-Ph.D. students are assigned a masters/doctoral committee and begin to participate in doctoral courses and activities while continuing with the master’s programming.

-The typical interval to complete the Bridge program (earning both the master’s and doctoral degrees) is 6 years.
+The typical interval to complete the M.S.-Ph.D. (earning both the master’s and doctoral degrees) is 6 years.
 The duration of the program may be longer for students who desire to become complete their Clinical Fellowship Year during the program.

-Inquiries about the doctoral bridge program should be directed to the graduate coordinator, Dr. Kim Traver.
+Inquiries about the M.S.-Ph.D. should be directed to the graduate coordinator, Dr. Virginia Dubasik.